Best mountain bike helmets 2023 - top-rated head protection for the trail

 £180

-Abus has shaken up its mountain bike helmet range, bringing along some of the brand’s road helmet success to the party.
+Abus has shaken up its mountain bike helmet range, bringing some of the brand’s road helmet success to the party.
 The Abus Cliffhanger appears to tick all the right boxes and is a worthy consideration for anyone looking to find one of the best mountain bike helmets.
-The Cliffhanger is a half-shell lid with an impressive feature list and some very well-considered design cues.
-This helmet uses Multi-Shell In-Mould construction, Abus has kitted it with the Zoom Ace MTB adjustment system to adjust the height as well as circumference.
+The Cliffhanger is a half-shell lid with an impressive feature list and well-considered design cues.
+This helmet uses Multi-Shell In-Mould construction, Abus has kitted it with the Zoom Ace MTB adjustment system to adjust the height and circumference.

 The coverage that the Cliffhanger offers is spot on, too.
 The rear portion stretches down behind the ear and the temples are well protected.
 These little temple drops are cut away internally too, to make enough room for even the widest of riding spectacles.